The Long-Term Care Poll

 The Associated Press-NORC Center for Public Affairs Research, with funding from The SCAN Foundation, is undertaking a series of major studies on the public’s experiences with, and opinions and attitudes about, long-term care in the United States.

 Complete findings from each study can be found on their Project pages.

 Demographic projections show the population age 65 and over nearly doubling by the time the last baby boomers have reached 65.
-Specifically, while seniors made up only 12 percent of the U.S. population in 2000, they are expected to comprise about 22 percent by 2040, with roughly 82 million Americans over the age of 65.
+Specifically, while seniors made up only 14 percent of the U.S. population in 2013, they are expected to comprise about 22 percent by 2040.
 How to plan for and finance high quality long-term care will remain a key policy question for lawmakers in the years to come.

 The AP-NORC Center, with funding from the SCAN Foundation, is conducting annual nationally representative surveys of Americans age 40 and older to monitor a series of long-term care issues.
-Future studies will continue to examine awareness of older Americans' understanding of the long-term care system, their perceptions and misperceptions regarding the likelihood of needing long-term care services and the cost of those services, and their attitudes and behaviors regarding planning for long-term care.
+These studies examine awareness of older Americans' understanding of the long-term care system, their perceptions and misperceptions regarding the likelihood of needing long-term care services and the cost of those services, and their attitudes and behaviors regarding planning for long-term care.

-These studies will also aim to generate new data on current and relevant long-term care issues and policies.
+These studies also generate new data on current and relevant long-term care issues and policies.